jasonbot/weblog/content/engineering-virtues/passively-transparent.md

 description = ""
 +++

+> Nobody should have to _ask_ what you're working on.
+You should leave an obvious, loud trail.
+Encourage this pattern in others.

 One thing that is important to me as an engineer that I don't think I've seen put in writing is something I have distilled into the term _passively transparent_.

 It should be obvious to the people in leadership what is motivating you to work and what you are working on (transparency), and it should not require an on-demand effort on your part to communicate this to them (passive access).